What is the Compassionate Neighbours project?

 Volunteer with the Compassionate Neighbours project

 Volunteering as a Compassionate Neighbour is rewarding role in which you will build genuine friendships with local people who are socially isolated.
-The friendships you make will feel genuine, and you’ll be making a big difference to local people who feel lonely due to their illness.
+The friendships you make will feel genuine, and you’ll be making a big difference to local people who feel lonely due to serious illness or old age.

 Your journey as a Compassionate Neighbours volunteer

-Our next training courses are on Tuesday 5th & 12th October and Saturday 2nd & 9th October.
-At the end of the course you can decide whether you would like to be matched with a community member, or simply take all your new knowledge and skills out into your own local community on a day to day basis.
-Please fill in the form above to take part.
+At the end of the course, you can decide whether you would like to be matched with a community member, or simply take all your new knowledge and skills out into your own local community on a day to day basis.

 Get in touch